 If you are interested in “paying it forward” or giving financially, you can give securely online here.

 Margaret Lambert, LCSW, was personally trained by Dr. Bruce Fisher to teach the Rebuilding course.
 She is co-owner of Sonas Behavioral Health of Madison and has been in private practice since 1997.
-Margaret developed and teaches the course: Dating Dementia: Keeping Your Brain in the Dating Game as well as the Women’s Self Esteem and Relationship class and has written the course manual for both.
-She has been a therapist volunteer at Bethel since 2001.
+Margaret developed and teaches the course: Dating Dementia: Keeping Your Brain in the Dating Game, Beyond the Looking Glass, a women’s self-esteem and relationship course and Quest, a men’s self-esteem and relationship course.

 This site is owned and operated by Bethel Lutheran Church.
 Your privacy on the Internet is of the utmost importance to us.
 At Bethel Lutheran Church, we want to make your experience online satisfying and safe.